Warehouse Staffing Shortages Are At New Lows

 Rising Wages

-Since the warehouse labor demand exceeds labor supply,
+Since the warehouse labor demand exceeds labor supply, wages are rising

 especially for package handlers.
 Warehouses now have to adjust their shifts and workflow to adjust to the eCommerce surge.

 Companies are having a hard time hiring enough workers.
 Better unemployment benefits, high childcare costs and covid fears are some of the main reasons for a shortfall in labor supply.
-In addition to the shortage of warehouse workers, there is also a
+In addition to the shortage of warehouse workers, there is also a shortfall in the supply of drivers

 due to similar factors.